 It’s been one month since you were diagnosed as Diabetic.

-Your side effects should be steadily subsiding, and your food journal should be ready for your review.
+Your side effects from new medication should be steadily subsiding, and your food journal should be ready for your review.

 Read your food journal, and adjust your lifestyle as a Diabetic

 If you tried to keep the food journal, you might notice that the way you think about food has changed.
 Through recording every snack and meal, you have forced yourself to think twice about what you consumed.
 Poor eating decisions are often made spontaneously, before your rational side kicks in.

 By repeating the thought process, and fully describing your food/beverage choice, impulse decisions become tougher to commit to.
 You create a second opportunity to think logically, therefore improving the odds of making a more constructive decision.
 The food journal technique is deemed so effective that it was also introduced into the South African education system.
 Grades 10-12 students are expected to engage in this activity to raise awareness of the importance of thinking twice and acting once.